 This paper derives optimal credit market policies in two incomplete market models with pecuniary externalities under collateral constraints.
 Collateral effects of pecuniary externalities can be addressed by a Pigouvian ex-ante debt tax, implementing the constrained efficient allocation.
 In contrast to the majority of studies on macroprudential regulation, we consider borrowers' assets as collateral and endogenous interest rates, giving rise to assets' collateral premia and distributive effects.
 We show that both are responsible for ex-post debt subsidies to be able to implement first best, for debt subsidies that are constant over time to outperform debt taxes, and for saving subsidies to enhance efficiency by reducing interest rates.
 Overall, we find that credit market policies that reduce interest rates and stimulate collateral premia by subsidizing debt or saving can outperform ex-ante debt taxes.
-The results imply that overborrowing unambiguously prevails only if collateral premia and distributive effects are neglected or if the analysis is restricted to ex-ante policies imposed on borrowers.
-Thus, our analysis shows that borrowing constraints that give rise to collateral effects are in general not sufficient to rationalize macroprudential regulation as an optimal credit market policy.
+Thus, borrowing constraints that give rise to collateral effects are in general not sufficient to rationalize macroprudential regulation in form of ex-ante debt taxes as an optimal credit market policy.
+The analysis further implies that a combination of constant debt/saving subsidies with ex-ante debt taxes can in principle replicate superior state-contingent credit market policies.